 We have chosen to focus our work primarily on Romania - as it is the country in Europe with the highest number of street dogs.

 In Romania, there are today about 2,5 million homeless dogs and they are only getting more and more.
 In the fall of 2013, a law was introduced, which we call "The Law of Death", which means that the municipalities today catch the dogs and throw them into the death fence - a municipal fence where they let them starve for a number of weeks and then kill them in a terribly painful way .
 All for the sake of money.
 You get money from the EU and the Romanian government - who really have to go to food, castrate care and other things but instead go straight into the pockets of authorities and mayors through various companies.
-Corruption in the country is high, and TV reports are reported every now and then about how high-ranking politicians are forced to leave time and time again because of this.
+Corruption in the country is high, and it is reported occasionally on TV about how high-ranking politicians are forced to resign over and over because of this.
 "The fence of death" is found in every municipality and usually several fences in the same municipality.
 The only way to reduce the number of dogs is to castrate on the spot - and that's where DogRescue comes in.

 How the law of death came about